Principal minors of Fourier matrices of square-free order

-If $N$ is divisible by the square of a prime, say $p^2$, then $\mc{F}_N$ has an obvious zero principal minor, namely the one whose rows and columns are indexed by $\frac{N}{p}\ZZ_N$ (this is actually the $p\times p$ matrix with all entries equal to $1$).
-In fact, in \cite{CL24}, it is shown that if $N$ is divisible by the square of a prime, then $\mc F_N$ has principal submatrices of size $r\times r$ with determinant zero for all $r$ between $2$ and $N-2$.
+As mentioned above, if $N$ is divisible by $p^2$ for some prime $p$, then $\mc{F}_N$ has zero principal minors, in fact, for each $2 \leq r \leq N-2$ there exists an $r\times r$ principal submatrix of $\mc F_N$ whose determinant is zero (see \cite{CL24}).

-Conjecture \ref{conj:squarefree} may thus be considered as a special case of the following more general question posed in \cite{CL24}. \begin{ques} For which $N\in\NN$ can one find a permutation (depending on $N$) of the columns of $\mc{F}_N$, such that all the principal minors of the resulting matrix are nonzero? \end{ques}
+Conjecture \ref{conj:squarefree} may thus be considered as a special case of the following more general question posed in \cite{CL24}.

+\begin{ques} For which $N\in\NN$ does there exist a permutation matrix $P$ such that all principal minors of the column permuted Fourier matrix $\mc{F}_N \, P$ are non-zero? \end{ques}

-The above discussion illustrates the fact that in the case of $N$ divisible by the square of a prime, one must look for non-trivial permutations.
+The above discussion indicates that when $N$ is divisible by the square of a prime, one must look for non-trivial permutations.
 Subsequent to \cite{CL24}, numerical techniques have shown that Question \ref{ques:generalpermutation} can be answered in the negative for $N=16$ and then one can show that no suitable permutations exist for all $N$ that are multiples of $16$.
+This leads to a refinement of Question~\ref{ques:generalpermutation}.

+\begin{ques} Does there exist a permutation matrix $P$, so that all principal minors of $\mc{F}_N \, P$ are non-zero, exactly if $N$ is not divisible by a fourth power of a prime? \end{ques}

 These results, together with a more general analysis of the non-square-free case and of candidate permutations is the main topic of the manuscript in preparation \cite{CLMP25-2}.

 In this paper, we will try to extend our knowledge on the minors of $\mc{F}_N$, focusing on the case where $N$ is square-free.
 Unavoidably, some algebraic and number-theoretic phenomena appear, so we will need the relevant background.